reenz/github-repos-stars/README.md

 * `NodeJs` to handle the HTTP requests and compute the total stars
 * `redis` as a caching layer to speed things up!

-### Progress
+### Current Status of the App

-Currently this app can retrieve stars for one particular repository by providing user name and repository name.
+* Currently this app can retrieve stars for one particular repository by providing user name and repository name.
-Next step is to research about redis-async as I am using `async` and `await` for asynchronous request and redis-async will allow me to use async and await for making request to redis client.
-For API testing I will use chakram which needs bit more research.
+* For API testing I used Nock so that I can mock the GitHub api response and my tests don't rely on actual GitHub api.
 I have used async and await for the first time so was not sure how to first write the test and then implement the code to pass them.
-To test the GitHub api response I need to mock the response so that my test don't rely on actual GitHub api.
-Nock looks good option for that it is an HTTP mocking and expectations library for Node.js.
+* Next step is to research about redis-async as I am using `async` and `await` for asynchronous request and redis-async will allow me to use async and await for making request to redis client.

 ### How to use it?